benjanyan/APTorrentSearch/README.md

 # APTorrentSearch
-Userscript to add a torrent section to a show's page on Anime-Planet link to searches on popular anime torrent sites
+Userscript to add a torrent section to a show's page on Anime-Planet linking to searches on popular anime torrent sites because I'm damn lazy and maybe other people are too.